 The same goes for non-written media — if your graphics look great, your videos are fun to watch, and your podcasts are engaging, then they’ll get more downloads.
 That, in turn, boosts your traffic and makes you much more likely to convert those leads into clients.

 How We Use Different Kinds of Legal Content Marketing

-In a perfect world, every piece of content would instantly convert every visitor into a longtime and recurring client.
-That customer, in turn, would link to your website and tweet about you a thousand times a day.
+In a perfect world, every piece of content converts every visitor into a longtime and recurring client.
 But that’s not reality.

 Smart content marketing means understanding the most appropriate goal for each piece of content you create.
 Naturally, a YouTube video and a blog article are going to reach different people, and to different effects.
 Both are worthwhile, but it’s imperative that your agency has a big-picture perspective as to how all those pieces fit together.

 At Network Affiliates, we create all kinds of content for our clients — some of it traditional, some of it outside the box.
 Each and every piece is ultimately driven by your ROI, but in a way that doesn’t scream “ROI” to the consumer.
 That’s very important.